-of the extension catheter was extended beyond the distal end of the GC.
-Ex-1405, ¶¶ 200-02; Ex-1442, ¶¶ 97-99.
+Fourth, a POSITA was motivated to add a proximal side opening to the extension catheter because doing so permitted smooth re-entry if the proximal end of the extension catheter was extended beyond the distal end of the GC.
+Ex-1405, ¶¶ 212-14; Ex-1442, ¶¶ 97-99.
 For example, Kontos teaches an embodiment where "the bridge body 12/PTCA catheter assembly must be passed completely out of guide catheter 38 and advanced as a unit to the site of restriction, stenosis B." Ex-1409, 6:22-25.

-Ex-1409, Fig. 7.
+Id., Fig. 7.

 In such an embodiment, after the angioplasty is performed, the support catheter 10 must return to the guide catheter 38.
-Ex-1405, ¶ 201; Ex-1442, ¶ 97.
-A POSITA would recognize, however, that a flared proximal opening of the tubular structure (body 12) was a poor design choice, as this protrusion could damage the internal coronary wall and hinder re-entry of the tubular structure into the GC as the tubular structure travels proximally toward the GC.
-Ex-1405, ¶ 201; Ex-1442, ¶ 98.
+Ex-1405, ¶ 213; Ex-1442, ¶ 97.
+A

+POSITA would recognize, however, that a flared proximal opening of the tubular structure (body 12) was a poor design choice, as this protrusion could damage the internal coronary wall and hinder re-entry of the tubular structure into the GC.
+Ex-1405, ¶ 213; Ex-1442, ¶ 98.
 The smaller cross-sectional diameter of a proximal side opening would reduce the likelihood of damaging the coronary artery and result in easier re-insertion into the GC.
-Ex-1405, ¶ 201; Ex-1442, ¶ 99.
+Ex-1405, ¶ 213; Ex-1442, ¶ 99.

 In fact, Adams provided this exact rationale for using a proximal side opening on the guide seal.
 Ex-1435, [0066] ("Proximal end 31 is preferably cut or formed at an angle to the seal axis to facilitate unimpeded entry of the seal's proximal end into the distal end of the guide catheter.").
-Given this explicit motivation in the reference Petitioner seeks to combine, a POSITA would have been motivated to use a proximal side opening at the proximal end of the tubular structure to aid in the retraction and re-insertion of the tubular structure into the guide catheter, if it were necessary to do so.
-Ex-1405, ¶ 202.
+Given this explicit motivation in the reference Petitioner seeks to combine, a POSITA would have been motivated to use a proximal side opening at the proximal end of the tubular structure to aid in the retraction and re-insertion of the tubular structure into the GC, if it were necessary to do so.
+Ex-1405, ¶ 214.

 The prior art, including Adams, shows that the use of a proximal side opening was well-known.
-Ex-1405, $\P$ 203.
+Ex-1405, ¶ 215.
 Employing a proximal side opening (as opposed to an opening perpendicular to the longitudinal axis) to the Kontos device would have required no creativity, experimentation, or invention, but rather would have amounted to a simple substitution of a known element to obtain predictable results.
-Ex-1405, $\P$ 203; Ex-1442, $\P$ 104.
+Id.; Ex-1442, ¶ 104.

-E. Claim 4: "The device of claim 3 wherein the proximal side opening includes structure defining a full circumference portion and structure defining a partially cylindrical portion."
+E. Claim 4: The system of claim 3, wherein the proximal side opening includes structure defining a full circumference portion and structure defining a partially cylindrical portion.

 As discussed for claim 3, a POSITA would have been motivated, with a reasonable expectation of success, to design the tubular structure of Kontos with a proximal side opening.
-Ex-1405, ¶ 204.
+Ex-1405, \P 216.
 Thus, in the Kontos-Adams combination, the proximal side opening necessarily would encompass a partial circumference portion and a full circumference portion.
 Indeed, a cross-section of the circular guide catheter 10 and guide seal 20 (extension catheter) of Adams shows the partially cylindrical portion (red) and a full circumference portion (blue).
 Id.